iliaskarim/CocoaSoundCloudAPI/README.md

-# Your Guide to the SoundCloud API Wrapper
+# The SoundCloud API Wrapper for Cocoa

 So you want to use SoundCloud in your iOS or OSX Desktop Application?
 Awesome.
-This little guide will help you do it.
+This little project will help you do it.

 The SoundCloud API Wrapper supports iOS from Version 3.0 and MacOS X from Leopard (10.5).
 It uses SoundClouds [OAuth2](http://oauth.net/2) API and henceforth includes the [NXOAuth2CLient](http://github.com/nxtbgthng/OAuth2Client) project.